MPowed/CSGO-Fact-Bot/README.md

 Notes
-- The 1st Message and 2nd Message files need to be edited if you want pre text to your randomn facts (i.e "A Random Fact For You")
+- The things_to_say file should be edited to say things before the random fact "~0~" seperates two possible things you could say (i.e "A Random Fact For You")
 - You are welcome to edit the random facts file and add your own.
 People will ask about them so it is always nice to have SOME information about it
 - The "ready" status of the random facts will time out after 30 seconds to avoid accidently typing random facts when you actually want to type something.
 Just              start at step 1 again.